-The campus chorus, Medical Center Choraliers, is open to all students on the Medical Center campus.
+The campus chorus, Medical Center Choraliers, is open to all students on the Medical Center Campus.
 It provides music for school and civic occasions.

 Indianapolis.
 The city of Indianapolis has much to offer the student.
 The nationally famous Indianapolis Symphony presents concerts throughout the winter season.
-Several civic theatre groups as well as touring troupes which frequently visit provide a widely varied program of plays.
+Several civic theatre groups as well as frequent visits of touring troupes provide a widely varied program of plays.
 Both Indiana and Purdue Universities maintain regional campuses in Indianapolis.
 Butler University, Indiana Central College, and Marian College are all located in Indianapolis.
 Art galleries, libraries, and museums enrich the city.
 There are seven radio stations, three television studios, and many movie houses to entertain the Indianapolis resident.